Postcodes in the United Kingdom: Mailsort and Walksort

 A newer system of five-digit codes called Mailsort was designed for users who send "a minimum of 4,000 letter-sized items".
 It encodes the outward part of the postcode in a way that is useful for mail routing, so that a particular range of Mailsort codes goes on a particular plane or lorry.
 Mailsort users are supplied with a database to allow them to convert from postcodes to Mailsort codes and receive a discount if they deliver mail to the post office split up by Mailsort code.
 Users providing outgoing mail sorted by postcode receive no such incentive since postcode areas and districts are assigned using permanent mnemonics and do not therefore assist with grouping items together into operationally significant blocks.
 Walksort was discontinued in May 2012.

-Listings and availability
+Allocation and Management

+Postcodes in numbers

 There are approximately 1.7 million postcodes in the United Kingdom, the Channel Islands and the Isle of Man.

-Each postcode is divided by a space into two parts.
-As mentioned above, the first part starts with the postcode area and ends with the postcode district.
-The second part begins with a single digit, which indicates the postcode sector, and ends with the postcode unit.

-Postcode areas are also divided into several post towns, which predate the introduction of postcodes, with the London post town uniquely covering more than one postcode area.

 As of June 2016, there are 124 postcode areas, 2,987 postcode districts, 11,192 postcode sectors, and 1,500 post towns.
 As of January 2021, 55,540 full postcodes in England and Wales contain only one household.
 Addresses receiving large volumes of mail are each assigned separate "large user" postcodes.
 But most postcodes are shared by several neighbouring properties, typically covering about 15 addresses.